blackberry/saturnring/README.md

 STAGE 1: Bringing up Saturnring portal/API server (192.168.61.20)

-5. Use Vagrant to bring up the Saturnring VM, you should see a lot of bootup activity happening on the VM (takes a while)
+5. Use Vagrant to bring up the Saturnring VM, you should see a lot of bootup activity happening on the VM (takes a while).
+You may download the Ubuntu 14.04 Vagrant box from https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-amd64-vagrant-disk1.box.

 ```
 vagrant up saturnring